jenatton-Malik/jenatton-Malik/README.md

 I design and build across the full stack: **analog & power electronics, PCB design, embedded systems, mechanical design and 3D printing.** I learn by building things that are harder than they should be.

-🔬 Last year I interned at **CERN** (MTA section), where I developed a software interface for the CMS experiment.
+🔬 Last year I interned at **CERN** (MTA section), where I developed a software interface for oscilloscope.

 ---